Mexico–Poland relations

-Mexico–Poland relations are the bilateral relations between the United Mexican States and the Republic of Poland.
+The nations of Mexico and Poland first established formal diplomatic relations in 1928, however, the two states interacted non-officially before then.
+As early as 1519, King Sigismund I of the Polish–Lithuanian Commonwealth became aware of Mexico from messages with his envoy in Spain, Jan Dantyszek, who corresponded with Hernán Cortés during the Spanish conquest of the Aztec Empire.
+Several Polish migrants began to migrate to New Spain (as Mexico was previously known before its independence).
+The first waves of Polish migrants to Mexico commenced in 1830 as well as the beginning of the 20th century due to various circumstances affecting Poland at the time such as insurrections, partitions and the two World Wars.

 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.
+Bilateral relations between Mexico and Poland are based on historical connection, trade and mutual trust between both nations.

 History

 During Spanish colonization of Mexico from 1519 to 1810, any relations between New Spain and the Commonwealth of Poland would have been via Spain.
-After some time, while Mexico was obtaining its independence from Spain, Poland, by contrast, was finding itself being invaded and split among the Kingdom of Prussia, the Austro-Hungarian Empire and the Russian Empire.
+After some time, whereas Mexico was obtaining its independence from Spain, Poland, by contrast, was finding itself being invaded and split among the Kingdom of Prussia, the Austro-Hungarian Empire and the Russian Empire.

+In 1830 during the November uprising in Poland; the first group of Polish migrants began arriving in Mexico, although many would later immigrate to the United States.
+In 1861, during the Second French intervention in Mexico, approximately 3,000 Polish soldiers were part of the invading army of Emperor Napoleon III, however, a few deserted and joined Benito Juárez's army.

 At the end of World War I and after the signing of the Treaty of Versailles, Poland obtained its independence once more.

-In September 1921, Mexican President Alvaro Obregon recognized the national sovereignty of Poland.
+In September 1921, Mexican President Álvaro Obregón recognized the national sovereignty of Poland.
 That same year, Polish Prince Albert Radziwill, who was head of the Polish Legation in Washington, D.C., United States, met with Mexican diplomats in the city, thus establishing the first official contact between the two nations.
 However, it was not until 26 February 1928 that diplomatic relations between the two countries were formally established.
 In 1930, Mexico and Poland signed a Treaty of Friendship, Commerce and Navigation and Mexico soon opened its first diplomatic legation in Warsaw.